 When Does a Blocked Ear Become a Worry?

-You will probably start contemplating the cause of your blockage after about a couple of days.
+You will probably start contemplating the cause of your blockage.
 Perhaps you’ll examine your activities from the past two or three days: were you doing anything that could have resulted in water getting trapped in your ear, for example?

 You may also examine your health.
 Are you suffering from the kind of pain or discomfort (or fever) that may be associated with an ear infection?
 If that’s the scenario, you might want to make an appointment.